Protected/rowboat/README.md

 # Pity instructions for our non-dev users

 Some instructions, ask if you need assistance.
+We WILL help.

 ## Installation